Trans man: Prevalence, identity and relationships

 experiences and give insight about men, masculinity, and gender inequality."

-Like cisgender men, trans men can have any sexual orientation or sexual identity, including heterosexual, gay, bisexual, and queer, and some trans men consider conventional sexual orientation labels inadequate or inapplicable to them.
+Like cisgender men, trans men can have any sexual orientation or sexual identity, including heterosexual, gay, bisexual, asexual, and queer, and some trans men consider conventional sexual orientation labels inadequate or inapplicable to them.
 The literature commonly indicates that sexual attraction to those of their same gender (e.g., trans men liking men and trans women liking women) is considerably less common among trans men than among trans women; the majority of trans men are reported as heterosexual.
 Surveys from the National Center for Transgender Equality show more variation in sexual orientation or sexual identity among trans men.
 In NCTE's 2015 Transgender Survey of respondents who identified as trans men, 23% identified as heterosexual or straight.
-The majority (65%) identified their sexual orientation or sexual identity as queer (24%), pansexual (17%), bisexual (12%), or gay/same-gender loving (12%).
+The majority (65%) identified their sexual orientation or sexual identity as queer (24%), pansexual (17%), bisexual (12%), gay/same-gender loving (12%), or asexual (7%).

 Some trans men date heterosexual women, while other trans men date queer women; the latter might be because queer women are less invested in the gender and sexual anatomy of a person when it comes to selecting an intimate partner.
 It is also common for trans men to have histories with the lesbian community or to feel that they identify better with that community because of its wide acceptance of gender variance, with a number of trans men having previously identified as lesbian (often as a "butch lesbian") before realizing that they are instead transgender.

 Trans men have less success integrating socially within cisgender gay men's communities, which tend to be more body-focused, especially in terms of being phallocentric.
 Yitzchak et al. state that, as a result, they more commonly see gay trans men partnering with each other than with cisgender gay men.
 There are, however, cases of women being likelier than men to thoroughly question trans men about their motivations for modifying their bodies.

 Some scholars argue against assumptions that trans men are predominantly heterosexual and usually have lesbian histories.
 In scholars Dan Irving and Rupert Raj's book Trans Activism in Canada, researchers state, "There is still a common misperception that trans men are largely heterosexual amongst those who conflate gender identity and sexual orientation.
 It is frequently assumed that trans men are exclusively attracted to women and have lesbian histories prior to transition."
 They add, "Recent data from the Trans PULSE project (Bauer, Redman, Bradley, & Scheim, 2013) challenge this assumption, with 63 percent of female-to-male spectrum trans people in Ontario reporting non-heterosexual identities and/or past-year sex with trans or non-trans men."
 They also argue that, based on some research, "many non-trans gay men have welcomed trans men into gay communities and have increasingly recognized trans men as potential sexual and romantic partners."